hananeouhammouch/MLPipelineinAzure/README.md

 *#More detail:*

-*We use RandomParameterSampling which Defines random sampling over a hyperparameter search space to sample from a set of discrete values for max_iter and C hyperparameters .
+*We use RandomParameterSampling which Defines random sampling over a hyperparameter search space to sample from a set of discrete values for max_iter and C hyperparameters.
 This will make the hyperparameter tunning choice more specific*

-*We also use BanditPolicy which defines an early termination policy based on slack factore equal to 0.01 as a criteria for evaluation.
-This choice mean that the primary metric of every run Y using this formula (Y + Y * 0.01) will be compared to the best metric of the hyperdrive execution , and if smaller, it cancels the run. this will assure that every run will give better accuracy than the one before*
+*We also use BanditPolicy which defines an early termination policy based on a slack factor equal to 0.01 as criteria for evaluation.
+This choice means that the primary metric of every run Y using this formula (Y + Y * 0.01) will be compared to the best metric of the hyperdrive execution, and if smaller, it cancels the run. this will assure that every run will give better accuracy than the one before*

 ![Hyperdrive run](b.PNG "Hyperdrive run")
 ![Hyperdrive metric](c.PNG "Hyperdrive metric")